sygey/Asus_N73SV_macOS/README.md

 9. Fix Wifi Atheros AR9285, download AirPortAtheros40.kext zip  from down below, and install the kext in S/L/E.   ( kext its clean, extracted from macOS High Sierra image)
 10. Reboot

+Nvidia GeForce 540M not working!
+(Optimus not suported)

       You are done.. installation is complete, you have a full functional  MacBook Pro - Asus N73SV !